 Special Collections (SPC hereafter) began to collect illuminated manuscript facsimiles in the 1950s.
 SPC contains full and partial facsimiles, as well as a solid collection of secondary literature on various aspects of manuscript illumination and catalogues of collections.
 The scope of the collection ranges from a 6th c.
 A.D.
 Bible fragment to 16th century Books of Hours.
 The 1993 edition of Shirlee A. Murphy’s Catalogue of Illuminated Manuscript Facsimiles at the Michigan State University Libraries describes 187 items.

-SPC contains 12 incunabula, works produced from the infancy of printing to 1501.
+SPC contains over 40 incunabula, works produced from the infancy of printing to 1501.
 SPC has another 137 works produced between 1501 and 1601.
 These early printed works are or are about English history, early veterinary medicine, witchcraft, histories of France and Italy and specific places and periods in these countries, Roman, Canon, and civil law, religion, the Catholic Church, Greek and Latin authors’ works, works on various sciences before 1800, such as agriculture, gardening, zoology, and botany, government, cookery, poisons, emblem books, diplomacy, Bibles, architecture, prudence, wood-engraving, epigrams, bees, logic, the Reformation, excommunication, monarchy, education of princes, magic, and political science.